 Why would this happen from a simple mushroom?

-It turns out that the main cancer-fight chemical in turkey tail mushrooms called PSK has a side gig…
+It turns out that the main cancer-fighting chemical in turkey tail mushrooms called PSK has a side gig…

 It's an aromatize inhibitor!